Advertisement

 Here you can indulge in some mouth-watering tapas and popular Spanish drinks while admiring the gorgeous baroque architecture.

-Since the 1730s, it’s been the meeting place for friends, families, students, and young lovers.
+Since the 1730s, Plaza Mayor has been the meeting place for friends, families, students, and young lovers.
 Before cell phones, couples would just agree to meet under the main clock at a certain hour on a specific day.

 Casa de las Conchas

 Have you ever heard of the Casa de las Conchas in Salamanca?
-It’s a beautiful stately mansion that was built in the late 15th and early 16th centuries, and it’s definitely worth a visit!
+This popular tourist attraction is actually a beautiful stately mansion that was built in the late 15th and early 16th centuries, and it’s definitely worth a visit!

 One of the most striking features of the house is the façade, which is adorned with over 300 carvings of scallop shells.
 You’ll also notice Gothic, Renaissance, and Mudejar elements in the décor of the house.